How to store apples a dozen different ways before and after you sliced them

 In conclusion, the last part of keeping apples from browning would be reducing the apple’s exposure to air after it’s been cut.
 After choosing a method and treating your apples, store them in an air-tight container or a zip-lock bag.

-Without cutting apples with a sharp knife and treating them with lemon juice, for example, air-tight containers may not do much to prevent browning.
+However, without cutting apples with a sharp knife and treating them with lemon juice, for example, air-tight containers may not do much to prevent browning.

 How to store apples at home and keep them fresh for a long time